*Warning Major Spoilers Ahead. If you have not read Mimi of the Nowhere you should do so before reading this chapter. *

 Several small shacks made from spare parts either smuggled or donated dotted the landscape.
 None of the shacks were much to look at, but they were a safe space.
 Each of the shacks had two sets of bunk beds and a little personal space for each of the four occupants.

 In the center was a community kitchen and a bathing area.
-It had taken Mimi two years to find all the spare parts for that kitchen and even Noatla had helped to smuggle a few parts so they could have an old fashion oven where they could cook fish from the underground and garden vegetables.
+It had taken Mimi two years to find all the spare parts for that kitchen, and even Noatla had helped to smuggle a few parts so they could have an old-fashioned oven where they could cook fish from the underground and garden vegetables.
 They did have a food dispenser too, but if they used too many rations at once, it might bring notice to their little hideaway.

 “Come, Tanya, let me show you around your new home, that is, if you’d like to stay here.”